wxli3388/2023/0104/vocabulary.md

 `n`
 * It took a lot of willpower to stay calm.
-* I don't have the willpoer to diet.
+* I don't have the willpower to diet.

 # sparingly  /ˈsper.ɪŋ.li/
 `adv`